-- 7.2.2 The report shall demonstrate whether the sum of the total Rule 3171 fees identified under Section 7.2.1.1, plus the total California vehicle code fees identified under Section 7.2.1.2, is equal to or greater than the total penalty fee that would be collected under a direct implementation of Section 185 of the federal Clean Air Act. - 7.2.3 The report shall be made available to the public and mailed to the federal EPA no later than November 1 of each billing year. - 7.3 Remedy for Fee Collection Shortfall - 7.3.1 If the Annual Fee Equivalency Demonstration Report required by Section 7.2 demonstrates a shortfall in total fees collected compared to the fees that would have been collected under a direct implementation of the Section 185 penalty fee requirement, the District shall assess and invoice, within 90 days following the demonstration of the shortfall, sufficient fees to recover the entire amount of the shortfall. - 7.3.1.1 The shortfall fee described in Section 7.3.1 shall be collected from major sources of NOx or VOC for the Fee Assessment Year for which there was a shortfall in fee collection, and shall be assessed on an emissions-weighted basis. - 7.3.1.2 The emissions-weighted basis for the shortfall fee shall be calculated per Section 5.0 (Fee Requirements) during the respective Fee Assessment Year. - 7.3.1.3 Emissions from units for which the fee that would have been collected under a direct implementation of Section 185 was already paid under this rule for the respective Fee Assessment Year shall not be included in the emissions-weighting described above. - 7.3.1.4 Within 270 days of demonstrating a shortfall in an annual fee equivalency demonstration report, a shortfall remedy report shall be submitted to EPA demonstrating the implementation of this section and that the remedy was successful in collecting sufficient fees to recover the entire amount of the shortfall.
+- 7.2.2 The report shall demonstrate whether the sum of the total Rule 3171 fees identified under Section 7.2.1.1, plus the total California vehicle code fees identified under Section 7.2.1.2, is equal to or greater than the total penalty fee that would be collected under a direct implementation of Section 185 of the federal Clean Air Act. - 7.2.3 The report shall be made available to the public and mailed to the federal EPA no later than November 1 of each billing year. - 7.3 Remedy for Fee Collection Shortfall - 7.3.1 If the Annual Fee Equivalency Demonstration Report required by Section 7.2 demonstrates a shortfall in total fees collected compared to the fees that would have been collected under a direct implementation of the Section 185 penalty fee requirement, the District shall assess and invoice, within 90 days following the demonstration of the shortfall, sufficient fees to recover the entire amount of the shortfall. - 7.3.1.1 The shortfall fee described in Section 7.3.1 shall be collected from major sources of NOx or VOC for which a fee was calculated according to Section 5.0 for the Fee Assessment Year for which there was a shortfall in fee collection, and shall be assessed on an emissions-weighted basis. - 7.3.1.2 The emissions-weighted basis for the shortfall fee shall be based on the emissions for which a fee was calculated per Section 5.0 during the respective Fee Assessment Year. - 7.3.1.3 Emissions from units for which a fee was already paid under this rule for the respective Fee Assessment Year shall not be included in the emissions-weighting described above. - 7.3.1.4 Within 270 days of demonstrating a shortfall in an annual fee equivalency demonstration report, a shortfall remedy report shall be submitted to EPA demonstrating the implementation of this section and that the remedy was successful in collecting sufficient fees to recover the entire amount of the shortfall.